 Get training to improve your skills at creating effective financial visuals

-Dave Paradi has over twenty years of experience delivering customized training workshops to help business professionals improve their presentations.
-He has written nine books and over 100 articles on the topic of effective presentations and his ideas have appeared in publications around the world.
-His focus is on helping corporate professionals visually communicate the messages in their data so they don’t overwhelm and confuse executives.
-Dave is one of less than ten people in North America recognized by Microsoft with the Most Valuable Professional Award for his contributions to the Excel and PowerPoint communities.
-He regularly presents highly rated sessions at national and regional conferences of financial professionals.
+Dave Paradi has over twenty-two years of experience delivering customized training workshops to help business professionals improve their presentations.
+He has written ten books and over 600 articles on the topic of effective presentations and his ideas have appeared in publications around the world.
+His focus is on helping corporate professionals visually communicate the messages in their data so they don't overwhelm and confuse executives.
+Dave is one of fewer than ten people in North America recognized by Microsoft with the Most Valuable Professional Award for his contributions to the Excel, PowerPoint, and Teams communities.
+His articles and videos on virtual presenting have been viewed over 4.8 million times and liked over 17,000 times on YouTube.